The Entropy Survey:

 What is the Entropy Survey?

-The greater the rate of growth and change, the faster the increase in complexity, and the harder and more time consuming it can be to overcome these three core organizational challenges.
+These challenges are ongoing.
+The greater the rate of growth and change, the faster the increase in complexity, and the harder and more time consuming it can be to overcome them.

-The Entropy Survey program allows you to systematically scan for internal improvement points in a way that ignores the non-essential (Effectiveness vs. Activity), cuts through the noise (Signal vs. Noise), and reduces dissonance (Diversity vs. Dissonance).
-The process is meant to be clear and systematic.
+The Entropy Survey is designed to turn these three challenges into organizational strengths.
 However, because it is not a typical approach to change management, you will need to gain a deeper understanding of the principles behind it.
-Let me set the stage by explaining entropy.
+Let me set the stage by explaining entropy…

 What Is Entropy Anyway?